Miami Air International Flight 293: Investigation

 The accident was investigated by the National Transportation Safety Board (NTSB), Boeing, and the United States Navy.
 Initial causes of the investigation focused on a possible failure of the thrust reverser and the pilot's request to change runways.

-The right hand thrust reverser was inoperative at the time of takeoff, as allowed per the master minimum equipment list, which made the thrust reversers unavailable after the aircraft landed.
+The left hand thrust reverser was inoperative at the time of takeoff, as allowed per the master minimum equipment list, which made the thrust reversers unavailable after the aircraft landed.